SenseLogic/LINGUI/README.md

 *   a quantity text (`*`), with an integer (`#`) or real (`%`) value;
 *   a genre (`&`).

-Functions declared with a `:` prefix return a translation value instead of a string.

-Function parameters and variables declared with a `:` prefix store a translation value instead of a string.

 ### Translation constants

 A translation constant has a quoted name, and is defined by a single line expression.